 Without further ado, here are some of the places where we shop and eat on Maui!

-The Whole Foods Market in Kahului is huge, well-stocked, and always packed with sun-burned tourists and tanned locals.
+The Whole Foods Market in Kahului is huge, well-stocked, and always packed with smiling people.
 It’s a 30-minute drive from our timeshare, so we only shop here on our way to and from the airport.

 You can stock up on everything you would buy at a regular Whole Foods, but keep in mind that items from the mainland will be more expensive.
 I actually prefer products made by local artisans because they’re normally cheaper and I can’t find them any where else.